Tillie Fowler: Personal life

 She married L. Buck Fowler in 1968.
 They had two daughters, Tillie Anne and Elizabeth.

 Later career

 Following her tenure in Congress, Fowler joined the prominent Washington law firm Holland & Knight as a partner.
 She also served as an advisor to Secretary of Defense Donald Rumsfeld on operational issues.
 She frequently lobbied her former colleagues on behalf of Jacksonville during debate over military base realignment and closures.
 In addition, she chaired the Department of Defense panel responsible for investigating the 2003 United States Air Force Academy sexual assault scandal.

 In 2001, Fowler was appointed by Congress to the Commission on the Future of the United States Aerospace Industry.

-Death and legacy
+Death

 Fowler died on March 2, 2005, of a brain hemorrhage in a hospital in Jacksonville, Florida.